sandeepmvn/CrudOperationUsingAsp.NETCore/README.md

 3. With EFCore, Data access is performed using the model.
 The model is made up of entity Class and DbContext object.

-4. Allowing You to query and save the data
+4. Allowing You to query(LINQ) and save the data

 # Working with the Data Providers